thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

 </tr>
 <tr>
     <td>
-      <b>Future-Ready Service Transformation@MOE</b>
+      <b>Future-Ready Service Transformation @ MOE</b>
       <br>15 October 2020, 9.00am - 10.30am | Platform: Zoom
       <br>
       <br>This session will focus on how MOE adopted a multi-pronged data-driven approach, through service, process and workforce re-design and digitalisation, to reinvent service delivery and build a future-ready Customer Services team.
       <br>
       <br>Learning Outcomes:
-      <br>• Understand how technology and service innovations improve customers' and internal stakeholders’ experiences
+      <br>• Understand how technology and service innovations improve customers' and internal stakeholders’ experiences.
-      <br>• Understand the challenges of MOE Customer Services team's  transformation journey and how they overcame these challenges
+      <br>• Understand the challenges of MOE Customer Services team's  transformation journey and how they overcame these challenges.
       <br>
       <a href="https://www.eventbrite.sg/e/future-ready-service-transformation-moe-tickets-117611626541">Click here to register.</a>
     </td>